SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Current status: Aging

 <!--
-- The status here means that you could use it today, but don't expect it to last long
+- The status here means that you could use it today...
+  - But don't expect it to last long
 - There are some contexts where plugins might be the best pattern
 - Replaced by web components and islands (which we will discuss later)
 - The server-rendered site architecture has some tradeoffs...